getgauge/gauge-gradle-plugin/README.md

 ### Using the plugins DSL

-If you have an existing project and you would like to add the plugin manually you can add it like the below
+If you have an existing project, and you would like to add the plugin manually you can add it like the below

 ```groovy